syselement/ine-notes/ejpt/assessment-methodologies/1-info-gathering.md

 ### Leaked Password Databases

-- Email or account passwords can be potentially found and used for a **password spray attack** = use the discovered password and test it for authentication on many other services (*not part of Passive info gathering*).
+- Email or account passwords can be potentially found and used for a **password spray attack** = use the discovered passwords and test them for authentication on many other services (*not part of Passive info gathering*).
 - Leaked online password databases can be utilized, usually coming from a site data breach containing the users credentials.
 - [**haveibeenpwned.com**](https://haveibeenpwned.com/) site by [Troy Hunt](https://www.troyhunt.com/)
   - no signup, safe, reliable.